YoussefSelk/FreeGames-Web-Application/README.md

 ## Features

-- **Game Browse and Search**: Browse a collection of free games and search by name or category.
+- **Game Browse and Search**: Browse a collection of free games and search by name or category or platform.
-- **Game Play**: Play games directly on the website.
 - **User Interface**: Modern and responsive interface using Tailwind CSS, AOS for animations, and Font Awesome icons.
 - **Frontend Interactivity**: Enhanced user experience with ES6 for modern JavaScript functionality and AJAX for asynchronous operations.